-McCloud judgement - as details of the remedy for the schemes has not been drafted this creates a lot of uncertainty about the basis for valuing the impact of the Judgements on the pension schemes.
+Uncertainties also remain in respect of the future impact of various legal judgements and the remedies proposed to resolve age discrimination in relation to public sector pension schemes.
 To mitigate this, estimation has been undertaken by the actuary based on the membership profile and other assumptions specific to the Council, rather than the scheme or Fund as a whole.